 Exemptions.
 Although bankruptcy is regulated according to federal statute, states are allowed to provide debtors with certain exemptions for property, insurance, and other items that are different from those allowed under the federal bankruptcy code.
 (Exempt property remains in possession of the debtor and is not available to pay off creditors.)
-In some states debtors can chose the federal or state exemption; other states require a debtor to use only the state exemptions.
-The bill would reduce the value of a debtor's homestead exemption under certain circumstances and create a new exemption for certain retirement funds and education savings plans.
-This bill also would place a ceiling of \$100,000 on the exemptions for the value of certain property acquired in the two years prior to a bankruptcy filing under certain circumstances.
+In some states debtors can choose the federal or state exemption; other states require a debtor to use only the state exemptions.
+The bill would reduce the value of a debtor's homestead exemption under certain circumstances.
+It also would place a monetary cap on the value of certain property that the debtor may claim as exempt under state or local law.
+The bill would exempt certain types of retirement and education savings as well as contributions to specified employee benefit plans.

 These exemption standards would apply regardless of the state policy on exemptions.
-The new homestead exemption and property-value limitation could make more money available to creditors in some cases, while the exemptions on retirement and education savings generally would make less money available.
+The new property-value limitations could make more money available to creditors in some cases, while the exemptions on some retirement, education, and other savings generally would make less money available.